Data Mixing Can Induce Phase Transitions in Knowledge Acquisition: Strategies to Enhance Knowledge Acquisition Under Low Mixing Ratios

-\paragraph{CKM significantly improves knowledge acquisition efficiency while preserving general capability.} We explore CKM ratios $\tau \in \set{0.1, 0.3, 0.6}$ with $r=0.1$.
+\paragraph{CKM significantly improves knowledge acquisition efficiency while preserving general capability.} We fix $r=0.1$ and explore CKM ratios $\tau \in \set{0.1, 0.3, 0.6}$, which correspond to roughly 2x, 3x, and 4x increases in fact frequency, respectively.
 As shown in~\Cref{fig:410-wiki-sub,fig:410m-wiki_tuple}, CKM preserves the general capability and consistently boosts knowledge acquisition.
-Notably, performance on WikiBio improves by 4 times when $\tau$ is only 0.1.
-Increasing $\tau$ to 30\% further boosts the number of learned facts by 20 times.
+Notably, performance on WikiBio improves by 4x when the short-form augmentation makes up only 10\% tokens of the original WikiBio dataset.
+Increasing $\tau$ to 30\% further boosts the number of learned facts by 20x.
 See downstream performance in~\Cref{table:410m-ckm-downstream}.